fumiama/blurhash/Readme.md

 ## Instruction

-This is a Debian package binding of [the original repo](https://github.com/woltapp/blurhash).
+This is a Debian package binding of [the original repo](https://github.com/woltapp/blurhash) with some optimizations and sanitizations.

 ## How does it work?